leoli33/CSE312_666/README.md

 4. Navigate to explore on the top of right hand side
 5. Make 2 posts with unique title, but exists some common substring
     1. ei.
 Title abc and title bcd
-6. Make another post that had no common substring title as the 2 previous posts made
+6. Make another post that had no common substring title as the 2 previous posts made in either browser
     1. ei.
 Title efg
-7. Verify all posts are shown in the explore
+7. Refresh both browsers and verify all posts are shown in the explore
-8. Enter a common substring of only two of the posts
+8. Enter a common substring of only two of the posts on top of the browser
     1. ei.
 Title abc and title bcd has common substring bc
 9. Click Search
-10. Verify that only the two posts are displayed
+10. Verify that only the two posts that had the words in it are displayed
 11. Click Clear
 12. Make sure all posts are displayed
 13. Now enter a substring of the post title made in step 6 into search bar